 Dr. Leguey-Feilleux received a Certificate in English Language, Life, and Institutions from Cambridge University, U.K. He was Director of Research at the Institute of World Polity, School of Foreign Service, Georgetown University, a visiting scholar at Harvard Law School, and did research at the United Nations in New York.

 Teaching.
-Dr. Leguey-Feilleux teaches classes in international law, diplomatic method, international organization, international terrorism, and the Middle East in international politics.
-He is co-director of the political journalism certificate [more] and director of the foreign service certificate [more] and directs the Fulbright program for graduate study abroad.
+For over forty years, Dr. Leguey-Feilleux taught classes in international law, diplomatic method, international organization, international terrorism, and the Middle East in international politics.
+He was co-director of the political journalism certificate and director of the foreign service certificate and directs the Fulbright program for graduate study abroad.

 Research.
 Dr. Leguey-Feilleux has written in the fields of international law, international politics, and diplomacy.
 His forthcoming book, The Dynamics of Diplomacy (Lynne Rienner, October 2008) offers a fresh, up-to-date look at the evolution, politics, and practice of diplomacy today [Rienner website].
 He is co-author of The Law of Limited International Conflict (Georgetown University).
 As a Malone Fellow of the National Council on U.S.-Arab Relations, he has done research in some eighteen Middle Eastern countries.